saturnaxis/IntroAstro/_build/html/_sources/home.md

 # Introductory Astronomy

-This repository (and JupyterBook) serves as repository for selected **Working It Out** examples from [21st Century Astronomy: Solar System](https://wwnorton.com/books/9780393877083).
+This repository (and JupyterBook) serves as repository for selected **Working It Out** examples from [21st Century Astronomy](https://seagull.wwnorton.com/astro7-orderingoptions).
 It includes examples from the textbook, as well as applicable YouTube videos and demonstrations of calculations using [python](https://www.python.org/).

-If you find any of the information useful, please cite the source material and/or the textbook, [21st Century Astronomy: Solar System](https://wwnorton.com/books/9780393877083).
+If you find any of the information useful, please cite the source material and/or the textbook, [21st Century Astronomy](https://seagull.wwnorton.com/astro7-orderingoptions).

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]